alexsabr/AS_Booksynthetized/networking.md

 Bluetooth was built with the idea of a very low implementation costs which partly explains design choices.

 ### Commucation at the data link level
-A network Bridge is a device (either physical or logical) that interconnects two networks at the link level.
-Ethernet switch are an example of bridge, here they are bridging two ethernet networks.
+A network **Bridge** is a device (either physical or logical) that interconnects two networks at the link level.
+Ethernet switches are an example of bridge, here they are bridging two ethernet networks.
 An ethernet hub is not an example of bridge, as it does not link two different ethernet network but rather unifies them into a single one.
 Ideally, bridges when inserted should automatically determine where to route packets without configuration or update among any equipment in the network.
 This is possible thanks to two algorithms : Learning Bridges and Spanning Trees.